-Adjusted EBITDA, Adjusted Operating Income and Adjusted Net Income
+Adjusted EBITDA, Adjusted Operating Income (Loss) and Adjusted Net Income (Loss)

-We use the terms Adjusted EBITDA, Adjusted Operating Income and Adjusted Net Income (including on a per share basis) in this Report.
+We use the terms Adjusted EBITDA, Adjusted Operating Income (Loss) and Adjusted Net Income (Loss) (including on a per share basis) in this Report.
 Adjusted EBITDA, as we define it, is a non-U.S. GAAP measure.
-We define Adjusted EBITDA for the periods indicated as EBITDA (as defined below), adjusted to exclude (i) equity-based compensation expense, (ii) foreign currency loss, net, (iii) derivative valuation gain, net, (iv) inventory reserve related to Huawei impact of downstream trade restrictions, (v) merger-related income, net and (vi) other charges, net.
-EBITDA for the periods indicated is defined as net income (loss) before interest income, interest expense, income tax expense, and depreciation and amortization.
+We define Adjusted EBITDA for the periods indicated as EBITDA (as defined below), adjusted to exclude (i) equity-based compensation expense, (ii) foreign currency loss (gain), net, (iii) derivative valuation loss (gain), net and (iv) early termination and other charges, net.
+EBITDA for the periods indicated is defined as net loss before interest income, interest expense, income tax expense (benefit), and depreciation and amortization.